-Caused by those bacterial nasties like E-Coli, Salmonella, Shigella and Campylobacter; symptoms include cramping, watery diarrhea, fever, vomiting, and abdominal pain.
-They tend to appear six to 72 hours after initial infection.
+Caused by bacterial nasties such as E-Coli, Salmonella, Shigella and Campylobacter; symptoms include cramping, watery diarrhea, fever, vomiting, and abdominal pain.
+They tend to appear six to 72 hours after the initial infection.

 If blood is present, then seek medical treatment immediately.
 Otherwise, it’s a case of riding it out.
 Drink plenty of water and electrolyte drinks.
 If you can’t find an electrolyte/sports drink, a pinch of salt and sugar in a glass of warm water will work too.
 Stick to dry foods like toast and crackers.
 Make sure you take time to rest and don’t overdo it.
 If it’s not getting better after a week, seek medical treatment as you may need antibiotics.